 This guide helps security teams understand the area subject to attack for Kubernetes implementations and how vulnerabilities can be exploited by attackers.

-This guide helps DevOps and security teams understand and take on the security requirements for the Build-Ship-Run phases of container deployment.
+This guide helps DevOps and security teams understand and take on the security requirements for the Build-Ship-Run stages of container deployment.